HFooladi/bayesoptimol/docs/chapters/foundations/molecules_representation.md

 - Easy to store and share

 **Limitations:**
-- Not directly usable by most ML algorithms
 - Multiple valid SMILES can represent the same molecule
 - Doesn't explicitly encode 3D information